The temperature is dropping, the snow is falling, and you’re dreading that loathsome winter disease – the common cold.

 Hospice care may be delivered in the community, at a hospice unit in a hospital, or at a stand-alone hospice structure, such as Alberta’s first rural residential hospice in Okotoks, Foothills Country Hospice.

-Regardless of the intervention, the primary goal of hospice palliative care is to ensure effective control of pain, symptoms and suffering so that a dying person is able to do the things that they consider important to enhance the quality of their life in their last days.
+Regardless of the intervention, the primary goal of hospice and palliative care is to ensure effective control of pain, symptoms and suffering so that a dying person is able to do the things that they consider important to enhance the quality of their life in their last days.

 Now you know.
-Hospice Palliative Care…
+Hospice and palliative care is about

-At the Alberta Hospice Palliative Care Association, we support community hospice palliative care groups in their care of Albertans needing end-of-life service.
+At the Alberta Hospice Palliative Care Association, we support community hospice palliative care groups in their care of Albertans needing end of life service.

-Jennifer Elliott, AHPCA Executive Director
+Written by Jennifer Elliott, former AHPCA Executive Director